thinkle12/pyproteininference/README.md

                         file to current working directory.
   -m FLOAT, --fdr_max FLOAT
                         The maximum FDR to display in the ROC plot.
 Defaults to 0.1 if not set.
+  -u STR, --output_type STR
+						The type of output to be written.
+Can either be 'all' or 'optimal'.
+If set to 'all' will output all inference results.
+If set to 'optimal' will output only the result selected by the heuristic method.
+If left blank this will default to 'all'.
 ```

-Input options are the same as the standard protein_inference_cli.py with the addition of two optional inputs:
+Input options are the same as the standard protein_inference_cli.py with the addition of three optional inputs:
 1) `-r` This is a filepath that will have a pdf plot written to it after the heuristic method has been run.
 If this is left blank it will write the plot into the standard output directory with the name roc_plot.pdf
 2) `-m` The maximum FDR to display in the ROC plot.
 If this value is left blank it will be set to 0.1
+3) `-u` This is the type of output to be written after the heuristic method is complete.
+Will either output all results or the optimal results.
+If all is selected the optimal results will have the string "optimal_method" spliced into the filename.

 You can run the tool as follows:
 `protein_inference_heuristic_cli.py -t /path/to/target/file.txt -d /path/to/decoy/file.txt -db /path/to/database/file.fasta -y /path/to/parameter/file.yaml -o /path/to/output/directory/ -r /path/to/pdf/file.pdf -m 0.2`